Pre-testing the Creative Routes & IEC Materials of WASH, Child Protection & Nutrition issues for BCC in Karnataka

 Project Team: Dr. Usha Manjunath, Mr. Syed Ali and Mr. Mahadev Prasad

 Keeping in view with DCW mission to remove the barriers to the achievement of deaf children throughout the world and strategies empowering families to achieve the best outcomes, innovating new approaches to the development of effective communication and challenging social attitudes, the present project in collaboration with Samuha, an NGO in Koppal in Karnataka is a Participatory Action Research on interventions to support Deaf Young People (DYP).
-The research aims to produce a robust body of evidence to demonstrate the changes in the lives of DYPs through DCW interventions and arrive at a model based on good practices in the field including strategies, project experience and tools.
-Participatory Action Research methodology would also help identify challenges and gaps in the current programmes and provide recommendations for effective planning, implementation and replication of interventions on improving the quality of lives of DYPs.
-In a span of 18 months, the project will carry out Reflective Sessions on Individual and Organizational Purpose, train the DYPs on Action Research in partnership with Samuha, develop and implement the Action Research Model in Koppal for DYPs.
-The research would provide evidence on programme effectiveness that DCW and its partner organizations (Samuha, in Karnataka) could use in policy development and intervention strategies in the future.
+The research aimed to produce a robust body of evidence to demonstrate the changes in the lives of DYPs through DCW interventions and arrive at a model based on good practices in the field including strategies, project experience and tools.
+Participatory Action Research methodology also helped to identify challenges and gaps in the current programmes and provide recommendations for effective planning, implementation and replication of interventions on improving the quality of lives of DYPs.
+In a span of 18 months, the project carried out Reflective Sessions on Individual and Organizational Purpose, trained the DYPs on Action Research in partnership with Samuha, developed and implemented the Action Research Model in Koppal for DYPs.
+The research provided evidence on programme effectiveness that DCW and its partner organizations (Samuha, in Karnataka) could use in policy development and intervention strategies in the future.
 The learning could be used to advocate for change at local, regional, national, and international levels.

 Develop and Design a Project Implementation strategy for Efficient distribution of Double Fortified Salt in Jharkhand

 Agency : The India Nutrition Initiative, New Delhi